mmuratarat/mmuratarat.github.io/_pages/faq.md

 SELECT * FROM pg_timezone_names;
 ```

-will give the timezone names
+will give the timezone names.
+Complete time-zones are given in [here](https://www.postgresql.org/docs/7.2/timezones.html).

 To get 2 hours 30 minutes ago, you use the minus (-) operator as follows: